dojo/docs/quickstart/debugging.rst

 .. image:: debugging5.png
    :alt: Firebug DOM inspection

 The right-hand side of the console tells what styles and style rules are applied to this class.
-Crossed-off lines are styles that have been overriden.
+Crossed-off lines are styles that have been overridden.
 Very nice!

 Debugging External Classes With debugAtAllCosts
 -----------------------------------------------